-JOANNE SILBERNER: Dr. Rebecca Jaffe's has a huge black-and-white framed photo hanging behind her desk in her office in Wilmington, Delaware.
+JOANNE SILBERNER: Dr. Rebecca Jaffe has a huge black-and-white framed photo hanging behind her desk in her office in Wilmington, Delaware.

-Dr. REBECCA JAFFE (Family Physician): That's me on my third birthday sitting on my grandmother's step with my junior doctor kit.
+REBECCA JAFFE: That's me on my third birthday sitting on my grandmother's step with my junior doctor kit.

 SILBERNER: The little girl in the picture is very proud.
 When she grew up, she wanted to be just like the doctor who took care of her family.

-SILBERNER: What Jaffe didn't know when she was a little girl was that her life would be very different from her family's doctor.
+SILBERNER: What Jaffe didn't know when she was a little girl was that her life would be very different from her family doctor's.
 Between the early 1990s and now, Rebecca Jaffe has been struggling to spend time with her patients while disputes with insurance companies demand more and more of her attention.